-The final ELD rule goes into effect on December 16, 2017 and will require most commercial drivers keeping a Record of Duty Status to switch to ELDs.
-Many carriers have begun their ELD research, but most have yet to consider the technical specifications of the device as outlined by the FMCSA.
-It’s important to not only understand how the device works, but also what responsibilities one has as a driver or supervisor, and how ELDs change the process of DOT inspections.
+Learn about the required technical specifications of ELDs as outlined by the FMCSA.
+It’s important to not only understand how the device works, but also what responsibilities one has as a driver or supervisor, and how an ELD system affects the process of DOT inspections.

-How does an ELD record duty statuses automatically?
+How does an ELD system record duty statuses automatically?

 For ELDs that pair with smartphones, should data be stored on the ELD or smartphone?